 - Always wear oven mitts/gloves when dealing with a bread machine, hot oven, hot bread pan, etc.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!!
+If you liked this recipe, please leave a comment & 5 star rating.
 Jump to comment section

-- Quick Bread Recipes – Pumpkin bread, cranberry bread, etc.
+- Quick Bread Recipes – Recipes using baking soda such as pumpkin bread, cranberry bread, etc.

 Questions – Banana Bread with Blueberries